PJM has consolidated its publicly available data into the Data Miner 2 tool.

 In general, PJM may not post or disclose confidential data and other types of data may be restricted by other regulations.
 This includes:

-Individual Generator Output: The output of an individual generator is considered confidential, including output at a single point in time, over an hour, over a year, etc.
+- Individual Generator Output: The output of an individual generator is considered confidential, including output at a single point in time, over an hour, over a year, etc.

-Capacity Commitments: Any commitments in the RPM Capacity Market are confidential.
+- Capacity Commitments: Any commitments in the RPM Capacity Market are confidential.

-Individual Generator Outages: Individual generator outages are generally considered confidential.
+- Individual Generator Outages: Individual generator outages are generally considered confidential.
 PJM only releases aggregated information on such outages.

-Individual Generator Offers: The Federal Energy Regulatory Commission requires that PJM post all supply offers on a four month delay.
+- Individual Generator Offers: The Federal Energy Regulatory Commission requires that PJM post all supply offers on a four month delay.
 These offers are masked to prevent identification of individual generators.
 Any unmasked or more detailed information in considered confidential.

 These are examples of the most commonly requested confidential or restricted information.
-Consult Manual 33 Section 3.5 for more information on the confidential information.
-PJM Members may submit a data request via the Data Request Form to request a one-time data posting.
+Manual 33 WEB | PDF, section 3.1 provides more information on the confidential information.
+PJM members may submit a data request via the Data Request Form to request a one-time data posting.
 Such postings are available on the One-Time Data Requests page.